hazelcast/hazelcast-code-samples/hazelcast-integration/amazon-ec2/README.md

 Before we can deploy anything we need to build the java project and generate the jar file with dependencies.

-`mvn assembly:assembly' at the project root.
+`mvn assembly:assembly` at the project root.

 ## First Steps (Virtual Box as a provider)